 In June 2014, Chris was honoured as a member in the general division of the Order of Australia for significant service to arts administration, to the community, and to the business and finance sector.

-Mr Knoblanche is also the Chair of the EPA Finance Audit and Risk Committee.
+Mr Knoblanche is also a member of the EPA Finance, Audit and Risk Committee.

 Julie Savet Ward